-How Insulin Resistance Causes Heart Disease in Diabetes
+High Levels of Insulin Causes Heart Disease in Diabetes

-High blood pressure, a component of IRS, is present in most Type 2 diabetics, and is known to cause narrowing of the arterial blood vessels, including arteries of the heart.
+High blood pressure, a component of Insulin Resistance Syndrome, is present in most Type 2 diabetics, and is known to cause narrowing of arterial blood vessels, including arteries of the heart.
 Blood pressure higher than 120/80 mm Hg increases your risk for a heart attack.
-Blood pressure above 130/85 mm Hg is called hypertension.
 A healthy blood pressure is less than 120/80 mm Hg in most individuals, as long as you don’t have dizziness.
-However, in the elderly, aggressive lowering of blood pressure is not desirable, as long as blood pressure is less than 140/90.
+However, in the elderly, aggressive lowering of blood pressure is not desirable, as long as blood pressure is less than 140/90

-- It causes thickening of arterial walls, which then become stiff.
+- An increase in insulin level causes thickening of arterial walls, which then become stiff.
 Increased resistance to blood flow through the stiff blood vessels leads to an increase in blood pressure.

-- It causes retention of sodium and water from the kidneys, which then leads to high blood pressure.
+- High insulin level causes retention of sodium and water from the kidneys, which then leads to high blood pressure.

-- It stimulates the sympathetic nervous system, which causes constriction of blood vessels, which then leads to high blood pressure.
+- An elevated insulin level stimulates the sympathetic nervous system, which causes constriction of blood vessels, which then leads to high blood pressure.

-A high level of triglycerides and a low level of HDL (good) cholesterol, both of which are components of IRS, are present in most Type 2 diabetics.
+Most Type 2 diabetics have a high level of triglycerides and a low level of HDL (good) cholesterol, both of which are components of Insulin Resistance Syndrome.

 In healthy individuals, one of the functions of insulin is to suppress the breakdown of fat from the fat cells into the blood stream.
 This action of insulin is hampered in individuals with insulin resistance.
 As a result there is an exaggerated breakdown of fat from the fat cells.
 The product of this fat breakdown is called free fatty acids.
 Thus, in diabetics with insulin resistance, there is a high level of free fatty acids in the blood.
 The liver takes up these free fatty acids and converts them into VLDL cholesterol (very low density lipoproteins).
 These cholesterol particles are rich in triglycerides, which is why individuals with insulin resistance have a high level of triglycerides.